 Working with the British Columbia Ministry of Environment, Tim facilitated projects between government scientists, stakeholders and consultants – including collaboration on black bear conflict management, grizzly bear rehabilitation, raptor and non-native species management and regulation of wildlife viewing.

 Tim was the editor and lead story contributor for Arctic Inspired: A Tribute to the Tundra.
 He was most recently published in explore, Photo Life and the Globe and Mail.
-He was selected for the Mountain Writing Residency at the Banff Centre in 2010 and won the Great Northern Canada Writing contest in 2011.
+Tim also writes about marine resource management and indigenous rights as the Communications Coordinator for the Central Coast Indigenous Resource Alliance.
+He dabbles in blogging.

 Tim’s photos have appeared in Canadian Geographic Traveller, The Globe and Mail, Photo Life, Canoe Roots, Canadian Geographic’s Best Wildlife Pictures and elsewhere.
 Other clients include World Wildlife Fund, Offsetters Climate Solutions Inc., the Raincoast Conservation Society and the Western Canada Wilderness Committee.

 Tim has a special fondness for canoes.
 He has paddled through vast sweeps of wilderness in Canada’s provinces and territories.
 These travels include seven and eight-week expeditions in the arctic and in the wilds of the boreal forest.
 During a seven-week solo trip in Nunavut, he nearly succumbed to blackflies.